SAP HR Recruitment

 You have assigned an applicant to several vacancies.
 During one of the selection procedures, the applicant was offered a contract so that his/her overall status is now Contract offered.
 It should not now be possible to invite the applicant for an interview during the selection procedure for one of the other vacancies.

 Create priorities for vacancy assignment

-In this step you can create the priorities for vacancy assignment.
+In this step, you can create the priorities for the vacancy assignment.

 The standard SAP system contains nine different vacancy assignment priorities, numbered in ascending order.